Benefits of using Microsoft Access 2019 (Standard or 365)

 This is at the bottom of the list for us.
 We have always found charts clunky in Access and so have always used links to and automation with Excel to present Access data graphically.

-Access 2016 can also be updated automatically to newer versions if acquired as part of the Office 365 subscription package.
+Access 2016 can also be updated automatically to newer versions if acquired as part of a Microsoft 365 (what was Office 365) subscription package.

-(If you are considering Office 365 or would like to know more, click here.)
+(If you are considering Microsoft 365/Office 365 or would like to know more, click here.)

 And just like in previous Access versions, you can normally create a database in Access 2019 and then give it to someone who doesn't own Access to use.
 All they need is the free Access 365 Runtime installed on their computer.